-The Directors considered the amount involved upon implementation of the two-tiered profits tax rates regime as insignificant to the consolidated financial statements.
+The directors of the Company considered the amount involved upon implementation of the two-tiered profits tax rates regime as insignificant to the consolidated financial statements.
 Hong Kong Profits Tax is calculated at 16.5% of the estimated assessable profit for both years.